PHY3009/final_project_proposal/final_proposal.md

 analyzed together with data on conflict events in those countries.
 This study is mostly exploration driven, that is the methods of analysis will change significantly based on the visualization of the data.
-An approach of this type is effective in this context, because of the uncertainty of conflict analysis, and that the extent that climate change and conflict are correlated is unknown.
+An approach of this type is effective in this context because of the uncertainty of conflict analysis, and that the extent that climate change and conflict are correlated is unknown. **What methods might you use?
+Correlation?
+Also,** **a potential caveat about this type of study is that you will likely be able** **to show things happen together (*i.e.,* are correlated) but it will not be** **possible to say if anything is causative.
+This is OK and valid, but you need** **to be upfront about this.**

 Significance:
 	Findings from this study could impact the way climate change is